angumajohn/feastsco/README.md

-This is the laravel project for the feasts consulatnts International limited # feastsco
+This is  laravel project for the feasts consulatnts International limited # feastsco